spring-guides/gs-uploading-files/README.ftl.md

 Create a configuration class
 ------------------------------

-To upload files with Servlet 3.0 containers, you need to register a `MultipartConfigElement` class (which would be `<multipart-config>` in web.xml) to turn on multi-part file upload support.
+To upload files with Servlet 3.0 containers, you need to register a `MultipartConfigElement` class (which would be `<multipart-config>` in web.xml).

     <@snippet path="src/main/java/hello/Application.java" prefix="initial"/>

-This class is used to configure the server application, thanks to the `@Configuration` annotation.
+This class is used to configure the server application that will receive file uploads, thanks to the `@Configuration` annotation.

-You will soon build a Spring MVC controller which is why you need `@EnableWebMvc` `@ComponentScan`.
+You will soon add a Spring MVC controller which is why you need `@EnableWebMvc` `@ComponentScan`.
 It activates many key features while also enabling the ability to find the controller class.

-Using `@EnableAutoConfiguration`, the application will detect the `MultipartConfigElement`bean and automatically rig the application for file uploads.
+Using `@EnableAutoConfiguration`, the application will detect the `MultipartConfigElement` bean and rig itself for file uploads.

 > **Note:** [MultipartConfigElement](http://tomcat.apache.org/tomcat-7.0-doc/servletapi/javax/servlet/MultipartConfigElement.html) is a Servlet 3.0 standard element that defines the limits on uploading files.
 This component is supported by all compliant containers like Tomcat and Jetty.
 Here it's configured to upload to the folder the app runs in with no limits, but you can override these settings if you wish.